 - 1. Lift handset or press ON/OFF button.

 - 2. Press the [#] button.

-- 3. Dial parking location (430 to 437) where the call was parked or press the preprogrammed CALL PARK flexible button.
+- 3. Dial parking location (430 to 437) where the call was parked or press the preprogrammed CALL PARK flexible button for that park location.

-- SINGLE LINE TELEPHONE

 To place an outside call on hold and consult with, page, or call an internal party before transferring the outside call: